oscaragudelom/Pansharpening-IQA/README.md

 | 2       | 5       | 0.10    |
 | 3       | 7       | 0.15    |

-The following image shows the diferent distortions with diferent intensity levels.
+The following images show an true color image of Coliseum scene fused by band-dependent spatial-detail with local parameter estimator, distorted with diferent distortions and intensity levels.

  ![Color Tag](Tag_Distortion.png)